capecchi/capecchi.github.io/_posts/2017-04-09-world-air-quality-map.md

     map.setFilter('pollution-labels', ["all",filter1,filter2]);
   }
 ```
-The resulting map is shown below and provides a visual means for understanding how the data varies in time for each location.
+The resulting map is shown below and shows how pollutant concentrations vary in time for each location.
 [![image](/images/posts/aggregate_data.png)](/projects/AirQuality/world_monthly_data)
 ***click the map for interactive version***